Keyhole filled with a colorful grid mosaic against a purple background

 This is where AI text analysis pulls ahead.

 Instead of a flat list, it builds hierarchies.
-It breaks themes into parent/child subthemes through root cause analysis.
+It breaks themes into parent/child subthemes.

 Instead of a flat "delivery" keyword, you see exactly which aspect is dragging scores down, for whom, and by how much.

-A word cloud would have simply shown "water" and "service".
+A word cloud would light up with "water" and "service."
 Both are too vague to guide crisis response.

-These specific subthemes enabled the team to form a cross-functional task force, shift from reactive firefighting to proactive problem-solving, and return to benchmark service levels within months.
+These specific subthemes enable teams to form cross-functional task forces, shift from reactive firefighting to proactive problem-solving, and return to benchmark service levels faster.

 Thematic's Volume versus Impact view comparison showing Communication mentioned by 34% of customers drives -8.7 NPS impact, while General issues mentioned by 41% drive only -0.8 impact, demonstrating frequency-impact disconnect in crisis triage